awsdocs/amazon-ecs-developer-guide/doc_source/ECS_clusters.md

 # Amazon ECS Clusters<a name="ECS_clusters"></a>

 An Amazon ECS cluster is a logical grouping of tasks or services\.
+If you are running tasks or services that use the EC2 launch type, a cluster is also a grouping of container instances\.
 When you first use Amazon ECS, a default cluster is created for you, but you can create multiple clusters in an account to keep your resources separate\.

 + [Cluster Concepts](#cluster_concepts)